10 Best Life Insurance Companies in Arkansas

 Key Terms

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Arkansas is approximately 73.8 years which is significantly lower than the national average life expectancy, which is currently around 79.05 years in the United States.
-Over the past few years, the leading causes of death in Arkansas have been heart disease, cancer, and Covid-19.
-The homicide rate in Arkansas is around 13.0 homicides per 100,000 residents, which is much higher than the national average of 7.5.
+Over the past few years, the leading causes of death in Arkansas have been heart disease, cancer, and homicide.
+The homicide rate in Arkansas is around 13.0 homicides per 100,000 inhabitants, which is much higher than the national average of 7.5 homicides.

 According to the U.S. Bureau of Labor Statistics, in Arkansas, the 90th percentile income is currently $78,100.
-The median income in the state is approximately $36,680.
-Most financial advisors recommend purchasing a life insurance policy that provides life insurance coverage for your loved ones for between 10X and 20X your annual salary.
-In Arkansas, this works out to around $781,000 – $1,562,000 dollars for most people.
+The median earnings in the state is approximately $36,680.
+Most financial advisors recommend purchasing a life insurance policy that provides protection for your loved ones for between 10X and 20X your annual income.
+In Arkansas, this amounts to around $781,000 – $1,562,000 for most individuals.

 Show Me Life Insurance Companies